scmschmidt/simple_deployment/modules/simple_libvirt/README.md

 The workaround is to use `location = "qemu:///?name=qemu:///session&socket=/run/user/<UID>>/libvirt/virtqemud-sock"` with the `UID` of the user executing `terraform`.
 The socket is created when executing `virsh connect qemu:///session` by the started `/usr/sbin/virtqemud`.
 The `virtqemud` has normally a timeout (default 120s), so the socket is not permanent and will vanish if not used.
 There seems no way to change the default timeout.
-Best call `virsh connect qemu:///session` before you run `terraform apply` to make sure the socket is present.
+Best call `virsh connect qemu:///session` before you run `terraform apply` to make sure the socket is present or enter `virsh` with `VIRSH_DEFAULT_CONNECT_URI='qemu:///session' virsh` to keep the socket open.

 Connecting via a user session instead of a system session has some implications:
   - Networks cannot be created (missing permission to create network devices).